MalayNagda/Face-Recoginition--Emotion--Age-and-Gender-Detection-in-One-System/README.md

 The code to run the system can be found in 'real_time_facial_recog_mini_xception.py'.

 We have implemented face recoginition using One shot Learning and the related resources as provided in 'Convolutional Neural Networks' course by Deeplearning.ai on Coursera.
-For emotion detection, [https://arxiv.org/pdf/1710.07557.pdf](mini-Xception model) was trained but with datasets different from that mentioned in the paper.
+For emotion detection, [mini-Xception model](https://arxiv.org/pdf/1710.07557.pdf) was trained but with datasets different from that mentioned in the paper.

 We used a combination of 4 datasets for this purpose, of which two links are broken now.
 The other two are-
 * [The Japanese Female Facial Expression (JAFFE) Database](https://zenodo.org/record/3451524#.X0AJy8hKiUk)